MicrosoftDocs/power-automate-docs/articles/includes/sign-in-use-blank-select-email-trigger-and-specific-folder.md

 2. Select **Create from blank**.

     ![Blank flow](media/email-triggers/email-triggers-create-blank.png)
-3. Search for "email", and then select **Office 365 Outlook - When a new email arrives** from the list of triggers.
+3. Search for "email", and then select **Office 365 Outlook - When a new email arrives (V3)** from the list of triggers.
 This trigger runs each time an email arrives.

     ![Search for email](media/email-triggers/email-triggers-1.png)